Mike Norris (baseball): Career

-In 1981, Norris posted a modest 12-9 record, again earning the Gold Glove Award and also earning an All-Star berth he was denied in 1980.
-Norris spun a complete game shutout in the first round of the playoffs against the Kansas City Royals and pitched well in the AL Championship Series against the New York Yankees despite getting hit with a loss there.
+In 1981, Norris posted a modest 12–9 record, earning his second Gold Glove Award and also earning an All-Star berth.
+Norris spun a complete-game shutout in the first round of the playoffs against the Kansas City Royals and pitched well in the AL Championship Series against the New York Yankees despite getting hit with a loss there.

 However, Norris never even approached his 1981 form again.
 A number of baseball historians and statisticians have blamed this on manager Billy Martin overworking him and the other members of the 1981 staff.
 In 2006, baseball writer Rob Neyer estimated that Norris threw 131 pitches per complete game in 1981–a heavy workload for a young pitcher even then.
 He was sent to the minors during the 1983 season.
 After spending parts of the next five years in the minors, he made a brief comeback as a relief pitcher in 1990, posting an ERA of 3.00 in 27 innings.
-He is the only player to win at least one game with Oakland in three different decades.
+He is the only player to win at least one game with Oakland in three different decades, as well as the only player with at least a 10-year career to spend his entire career with the Athletics during their tenure in Oakland.

+Later life

 In 1999 he was diagnosed with cervical myelopathy, and he had surgery in January 2000 at the California Pacific Medical Center.
 After recovering, Norris took up golf as a hobby.
 In 2007, he appeared with Dave Stewart, Mudcat Grant, and Vida Blue in a pre-game ceremony before a regular season game between the Texas Rangers and the Oakland Athletics.

 Norris was well known for his distinctive green fielding glove.